 I just don't believe that would not be an overwhelmingly successful program.

-We can't compare ourselves to other other countries because we say we're exceptional.
+We can't compare ourselves to other countries because we say we're exceptional.

-The reason I raise that is in this case, we're gonna say we're an exceptional country.
+The reason I raise that is in this case, we are going to say we're an exceptional country.

-If you look at other pure countries in places like Japan or Western Europe, they do not have the incidence of violence against children that we have in this country.
+If you look at other peer countries in places like Japan or Western Europe, they do not have the incidence of violence against children that we have in this country.

-We we cannot in education in health in death by guns, look in a mirror and say, actually, if we're gonna be exceptional, we need to know we're gonna we're gonna improve.
+We cannot in education, in health, in death by guns, look in a mirror and say, actually, if we're going to be exceptional, we need to know we're going to improve.

 Thank you so much, Brian.